Geospatial Data in R

 Introduction

 In this post, I am going to show how one might go about analysing the Bikeshare use in New York city.
-The purpose of this post is to demonstrate how to do some standard exploratory analysis and visualisation in open source software primarily in R.
+The purpose of this post is to demonstrate how to do some standard exploratory analysis and visualisation of a data set that has some spatial attributes, in open source software primarily in R.

 One of the fundamental data structures in R is colloquially a table.
 A table is collection of loosely related observations (rows), where the attributes of these observations are in columns.
 In general, each column has values of same type, e.g. text, date, number, but different columns could be of different types.
 One of these columns could be a geometry, another could be a time stamp.
 This is the philosophy behind some of the newer R packages that are using ISO standards for spatial data.
 Traditional GIS, such as ArcGIS or QGIS put geometry/location as the fundamental and attach attributes to locations.
 This requires that all geometries to be the same, which is limiting in many cases.
 Whereas spatial databases such as POSTGIS/POSTGRESQL, GeoJSON etc. make observations fundamental and attach geometry as one of the columns (could have missing values).
 This also allows for mixing different geometry types.
 In this tutorial, we will use the sf package that implements the simple features access (like POSTGIS) to load, analyse and visualise spatial data.
 The advantage with sf is that it fits with the tidyverse computation frameworks, including visualisation with ggplot.